Desperate for loot boxes? Strapped for time? Look no further.

 Remember to play at least one game a day

-Try to play and win at least one game a day.
-You’ll get an extra 1,500 XP for doing so.
-If you don’t feel like grinding, however, then you don’t have to.
-But one game definitely won’t harm you.
-The juicy XP is well worth the effort.
+Try to play and win at least one game a day for a bonus 1,500 XP.
+The juicy XP is well worth the time investment.

-- You’ll be awarded an extra 20 percent XP when playing in a group.
+- You’’re awarded an extra 20 percent XP when playing in a group.

 - You can pick and choose between quickplay, ranked, or arcade, but ranked is your best bet.

 - The longer the game, the more XP you get.

 - Aim to get at least one gold medal per game for a bonus 150 XP.

 - Winning a game will award you 500 XP.
 Losing grants 250 XP.

 - Play consecutive games for a bonus 200 XP.